 One of the companies implementing AI to medical image analysis is Netrix SA, and its project is called e-Medicus. e-Medicus is a not-ready-yet system for registration and analysis of data originating from X-ray images and classification of cancer cells.

 This system will support the activities of healthcare units that perform radiological examinations in the field of recording and analyzing X-ray images, and the results of computed tomography tests.
 The analysis of radiological images performed by e-Medicus will comprise their processing, image identification, and segmentation.
-Thanks to this analysis, it will be possible to track changes in the patient’s condition over time, and the photo analysis process itself will be automated.
+Thanks to this medical image analysis, it will be possible to track changes in the patient’s condition over time, and the photo analysis process itself will be automated.

 The e-Medicus IT system consists of computational intelligence algorithms, Internet agents, segmenting algorithms, framework, data warehouses, and a visualization system.
 E-Medicus will register and analyze medical images in the form of numerical functions.
 This will allow identification of any changes in the patient’s state and appropriate classification of data.
 The visual presentation of the disease development process will be done using the level sets.
 The project will develop and apply new procedures and algorithms in the field of theoretical computer science and numerical mathematics using the advantages of neural networks, genetic algorithms, and semantic networks.
-The company is still working on this project.
+Company is still working on this project.
 The prototype hasn’t been shown yet.

 The challenges of deep learning